BrownieO/mari0-2/README.md

 # Mari0 2

-This is my fork of Mari0 2, the planned sequel of Mari0 which would combine Super Mario Bros 3 with elements of Portal.
+This is my fork of Mari0 2, the planned sequel of Mari0.
+The game would combine Super Mario Bros 3 with elements of Portal.

 Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.